Auto-Updater

 To securely deliver updates, the Packager signs your application generating a signature that is verified by the updater.

-To generate a new keypair, use the CLI signer generate
+To generate a new keypair, use the CLI signer generate command:

 Do not lose that password, you will need to define it as the CARGO_PACKAGER_SIGN_PRIVATE_KEY_PASSWORD